-Stause was reportedly “blindsided” by the news.
-In a May 2020 exclusive interview with STYLECASTER, the agent revealed that she wasn’t sure she could continue on the Netflix series.
+On season 3 of Selling Sunset, Stause claimed that she was “blindsided” by the divorce In a May 2020 exclusive interview with STYLECASTER, the Stause revealed that she considered quitting the Netflix series after her divorce from Hartley went public.
 “If I’m being perfectly honest, my knee-jerk reaction was I can’t do this,” she said at the time. “[Quitting the show] did cross my mind.
 This isn’t something that anybody would sign up for or do on purpose.
 I would’ve given anything if everything had happened after.
 It’s a lot easier to talk about a little blurb and move on and just talk about the show.
 However, that being said, it was out there anyways, so now it’s almost like ripping a Band-Aid off.”

-Leaving the show also may have meant abandoning her job at The Oppenheim Group—a decision that could have definitely had a negative impact on Stause’s net worth.
-So it’s probably a good idea that she decided to stay on, if only for that reason alone.
-These days, Chrishell Stause’s net worth is looking great.
-But how does it compare to her ex-husband’s?
-Keep on reading for everything we know about Chrishell Stause’s net worth in 2020.
+Quitting the show also may have meant leaving her job at The Oppenheim Group—a decision that could have affected what Chrishell Stause’s net worth looks like now.
+And with her first book, Under Construction, and multiple seasons of Selling Sunset under her belt, Chrishell Stause’s net worth is looking high.
+But how does it compare to her Hartley and the rest of her Selling Sunset cast?
+Keep on reading for everything we know about Chrishell Stause’s net worth in 2021.

-Before starting a career in real estate, Stause had a steady tenure as a soap opera actress.
-The Kentucky native has held roles in soaps such as All My Children, which she starred in as Amanda Dillon from 2005 until 2011, The Young and the Restless, and Days of Our Lives.
+Before her career realestate, Stause had a steady tenure as a soap opera actress.
+The Kentucky native has held roles in soaps such as All My Children, which she starred in as Amanda Dillon from 2005 until 2011; The Young and the Restless and Days of Our Lives.
 While soaps don’t always make the big bucks compared to Hollywood gigs, it’s definitely possible to make a decent living out of it.
 According to Showbiz Cheatsheet, salaries for soap operas like these can range from anywhere between $450 to $1,000 per episode.